OpenShot/openshot-qt/doc/getting_started.rst

 System Requirements
 -------------------
-Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast disks.
-Basically, you want the best computer you can afford when editing video.
-Here are the minimum system requirements and the recommended system requirements:
+Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast internal storage.
+When editing video, you want the best computer system that you can afford.
+Here are the minimum and the recommended system requirements:

 .. list-table::
    :header-rows: 1